mmattel/EET-Solmate/README.md

 `esham` can be installed in 2 different ways:

 * As plain Python program that runs on independent hardware
-* As app in Appdaemon
+* As app in Appdaemon:
-  * Either integrated in HA (!!) like when using a HA Appliance
+  * Either integrated in HA (!!) like when using a HA Appliance.
-  * Or when installing Appdaemon as seperate container
+  * Or when installing Appdaemon as seperate container.
   * See the HA [Installation](https://www.home-assistant.io/installation) options for more details.

 * You need per Solmate installed, one instance of the script individually configured (if you have more than one).
 Note that you need some additionals steps when using HAOS by adapting the scripts used accordingly.